-I obtained my PhD in Linguistics from the University of Oxford in May 2018 (titled Perception and Predication, under the supervision of Prof. Mary Dalrymple and Prof. Ash Asudeh).
-I was a lecturer in Linguistics at the University of Amsterdam (fall 2018 & spring 2019), after which I was a post-doc at the Department of Linguistics at Charles University from April 2019 until February 2021.
+She received her PhD in Linguistics from the University of Oxford in May 2018 (titled Perception and Predication), after which she became a lecturer in Linguistics at the University of Amsterdam (fall 2018 & spring 2019), and went on to do her post-doctoral research at the Department of Linguistics at Charles University from April 2019 until February 2021.

 - Constructionist/cognitive approaches to language change